Canon 2000D vs Canon D30

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the Canon D30 is 1 percent smaller.
 They nevertheless have the same format factor of 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 24MP, the 2000D offers a higher resolution than the Canon D30 (3.1MP), but the 2000D has smaller individual pixels (pixel pitch of 3.72μm versus 10.29μm for the Canon D30).
-However, the 2000D is a somewhat more recent model (by 17 years and 9 months) than the Canon D30, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+However, the 2000D is a much more recent model (by 17 years and 9 months) than the Canon D30, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 The Canon EOS 2000D has a native sensitivity range from ISO 100 to ISO 6400, which can be extended to ISO 100-12800.
 The corresponding ISO settings for the Canon EOS-D30 are ISO 100 to ISO 1600 (no boost).